jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

     }
 }
 ```
 Pay attention to the `storeOf`-factory function!
-This is an overloaded, convenience variant, that is defined onto
+This is an overloaded convenience variant defined onto
-some `WithJob`-receiver.
-As the name suggests, `WithJob` holds some job, in this case the job of the `RenderContext`,
+a `WithJob`-receiver.
+As the name suggests, `WithJob` holds a job, in this case the job of the `RenderContext`,
-that implements `WithJob`-interface.
-So the job of the created store is automatically "shared" with the surrounding,
+which implements `WithJob`-interface.
+This way, the job of the created store is automatically shared with the
-reactive context.
+surrounding reactive context.

 :::info
 Always strive to use the `Job` of a surrounding `RenderContext` for locally defined `Store`s.
-Those jobs are *managed*
+Those jobs are managed
 properly by fritz2, so the application behaves in a deterministic way and memory leaks are prevented.
 :::